konelav/writeups/GoogleCTF2019-BQ/Day2.Work.Computer.ORME.md

 Aha, this is modified version of busybox.
 After all, it would be too easy.
-But still there are A LOT of stuff.
+But still there are tons of stuff.
 And a lot of possible solutions.
 If we have little or no expirience with unix-like environments, then we can just go through the list command-by-command and read each man-page on the web.
-Quickly we can find, for example, that `iconv` utility can be used to read any file and print it to the terminal possibly but not necessary doing codepage conversion.
+Quickly we can find, for example, that `iconv` utility can be used to read any file and print it to the terminal possibly but not necessary with codepage conversion.
 Give it a try:

     > iconv README.flag
     CTF{4ll_D474_5h4ll_B3_Fr33}